RupakMukherjee/PPPL-CCI-2021/index.md

             </h3>

 Test 2 utilizes 2 RNNs which is a specific class of ANN.
 RNNs can use their internal state (memory) to process variable length sequences of inputs.
 RNNs are known for their feedblack loops.
 Meaning, the output layer is added to the next input and fed back into the same layer, which typically the only layer in the entire network.
 Let's see if Test 2 produces more accurate graphs than Test 1 since Test 2 uses RNNs instead of basic ANNs.
+Test 2 uses a linear regression of stepper and a nonlinear regression of stepper.

 ### Example: Test2-A6<br />